maximtereshchenko/reference-car-service-project/README.md

 * **stage-4** - Application state saved in database using JDBC instead of disk.
 * **stage-5** - Application state saved in database using JPA instead of JDBC.
 * **stage-6** - Application utilizes Spring Boot with starters for HTTP and storage configuration.
 * **stage-7** - Application uses PostgreSQL.
 The GitHub Actions pipeline includes step to build and push car-service container image.
 * **stage-8** - There are Kubernetes manifests to run the Application in the Kubernetes cluster.
 * **stage-9** - Application publishes a message on order creation either to Apache Kafka or ActiveMQ Artemis using Spring profiles ("apache-kafka" or "artemis" respectively).
 * **stage-10** - Authentication and authorization are done via Keycloak.
+* **stage-11** - Additional container images are built which run native GraalVM image.
+Their tags have additional suffix: native-apache-kafka and native-artemis for car-service, native for apache-kafka-consumer and artemis-consumer.